-4.2.1 The employment of relatives (nepotism) in the same area of an organization may cause serious conflicts and problems with favoritism and employee morale, especially if that employee is directly supervised by a relative.
-In addition to claims of partiality in treatment at work, personal conflicts from outside the work environment can be carried into day-to-day working relationships.

-4.2.2 Nepotism will be avoided as a general rule, in hiring.
-Where special circumstances exist, the Session may overrule the policy by a 2/3 vote.

-4.2.3 For the purposes of this policy, relatives include spouse, children, parents, siblings, aunts, uncles, nieces, nephews, grandchildren, mother-in-law, father-in-law, brother-in-law and sister-in-law.
+- 4.2.1 The employment of relatives (nepotism) in the same area of an organization may cause serious conflicts and problems with favoritism and employee morale, especially if that employee is directly supervised by a relative.
+In addition to claims of partiality in treatment at work, personal conflicts from outside the work environment can be carried into day-to-day working relationships. - 4.2.2 Nepotism should be avoided in the hiring process.
+Where special circumstances exist, the Session may overrule the policy by a 2/3 vote. - 4.2.3 For the purposes of this policy, relatives include spouse, children, parents, siblings, aunts, uncles, nieces, nephews, grandchildren, mother-in-law, father-in-law, brother-in- law and sister-in-law.
 A live-in partner is also considered as a relative for purposes of this policy.

 SECTION 5.
-HOURS OF WORK AND PAYDAYS - policy moved from Section 4 to Section 5 & renumbered
+HOURS OF WORK AND PAYDAYS

-5.1 To comply with federal, state, and local laws, the following hours of work, business hours, work week, and pay periods are described as follows:

-5.1.1 Hours of Work: The normal business hours for FPC are Monday through Friday from 8:30 a.m. - 5:00 p.m.
-Because of the special needs of the church (i.e., special services and events, Children's Corner operations, meetings, Sunday School, etc.), hours of operation may vary and may result in overtime for non-exempt employees.

-5.1.2 Work Week: For purposes of pay the workweek begins on midnight Monday and ends on midnight Sunday, unless otherwise designated and approved by the Session.
+- 5.1 To comply with federal, state, and local laws, the following hours of work, business hours, work week, and pay periods are described as follows: - 5.1.1 Hours of Work: The normal business hours for FPC are currently Monday through Friday from 8:30 a.m.
+5:00 p.m.
+Because of the special needs of the church (i.e., special services and events, Children's Corner operations, meetings, Sunday School, etc.), hours of operation may vary and may result in overtime for non-exempt employees. - 5.1.2 Work Week: For purposes of pay the workweek begins at 12:00 a.m. on Monday and ends at 11:59 p.m. on Sunday, unless otherwise designated and approved by the Session.

-5.1.3 Pay Period: The pay period shall be bi-monthly and generally twenty-four (24) pay periods per year.
+- 5.1.3 Pay Period: The pay period shall be bi-monthly and generally twenty-four (24) pay periods per year.
 Paydays are the 15th and last day of the month.
-If the payday falls on a weekend, the payday will be on the Friday before the weekend.

-5.1.3 Lunch Period: Each employee will take an unpaid lunch period each day.
+If the payday falls on a weekend, the payday will be on the Friday before the weekend. - 5.1.2 Lunch Period: Each employee will take an unpaid lunch period each day.
 The time for lunch each day shall be for thirty minutes or one hour as set by the supervisor.
 An employee who is unable to take a lunch period must report this to his/her supervisor and must report the added time on that day's time card.
 Accumulating overtime at lunch requires supervisor approval.
-Employees are encouraged to take lunch away from their desks.
+Employees are encouraged to take lunch away from their desks

 SECTION 6.
-EMPLOYEE COMPENSATION POLICY - policy moved from Section 5 to Section 6 & renumbered
+EMPLOYEE COMPENSATION POLICY